facebookresearch/Project_FARSI/README.md

 **Software Database:** This includes labeled task dependency graphs (TDG).
 A task is the smallest optimization unit and is typically selected from the computationally intensive functions since they significantly impact the system behavior.
 TDG contains the dependency information between tasks, the number of instructions processed within a task, and the data movement between them.

-**Hardware database**: This involves power, performance, and area estimation of each task for different hardware mappings (e.g., to general-purpose processors or specialized accelerators).
+**Hardware Database**: This involves power, performance, and area estimation of each task for different hardware mappings (e.g., to general-purpose processors or specialized accelerators).

 ### FARSI Input Encoding:
 Although the semantics discussed above can be encoded and inputted in various formats, currently, our front-end parsers take them in the form of spreadsheets.
 Here we detail these sheets.
 Please note that examples of these sheets are provided in the specs/database_data/parsing folder.